Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Experiments

 \subsection{Combined Estimation of Blur and Noise}

 Because previous sections showed that CNN blur and noise estimators performed among the best ones on isolated blur/noise cases, we now use these estimators on combined blur and noise corruption experiments.
-Fig.~\ref{fig:combinedEstimationResults} shows the results for combined defocus blur and DCSN on Udacity (``Defocus + DCSN''), and Photon Shot Noise with simultaneous linear motion blur on KITTI (``Photon + Lin.~Motion'').
+Fig.~\ref{fig:combinedEstimationResults} shows the results for combined defocus blur and DCSN (``Defocus + DCSN''), and Photon Shot Noise with simultaneous linear motion blur (``Photon + Lin.~Motion''), both on Udacity.